Centipedes

 Prevention Tips

-• Remove leaf litter and debris from around foundation
+• Clear leaf litter and organic mulch away from exterior walls